Hubble Space Telescope

 - GHRS (aka HRS, "Goddard High Resolution Spectrograph").

 - FOS ("Faint Object Spectrograph").

-The optics were flawed and a system (COSTAR,
+As launched, the optics were flawed and a system to compensate

 Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS)